Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 duration: 7h
 ---

 This course will show how to analyse IoT data, using Python.
 The first thing to do is to import, clean and prepare the data for analysis.
-We will then show various techniques to extract information from the data.
+We will then show various techniques to extract information from data.

 Definition
 =========

-Data Science a branch of computer science where we study how to store, use and analyze data for deriving information from it.
+Data Science is a branch of computer science where we study how to store, use and analyze data for deriving information from it.

 Finding important insights within mountains of complicated or seemingly unimportant data is the ultimate goal of data science.
 Data science frequently focuses on creating the models and algorithms that will be used during the data analysis process rather than actually performing the analysis itself.